-...Especially for those who may have limitations.
-The crafts for the elderly that you choose, the craft supplies you use and the way you modify our ideas will depend on your group.
-Crafts are some of the most requested activities for seniors, and we have lots of ideas for you here.
+...Especially for those who may need more help.
+The crafts for the elderly that you choose, the craft supplies you use, and the way you modify our ideas will depend on your group.

 We also sometimes offer other options and materials, and you may also get ideas of your own.
 Some of our projects may be for a particular season or holiday, but that is just an example.
 In most cases the ideas can be used for almost any time frame or event.